-Immediately following finishing operations, hydraulic cement concrete shall be cured and protected in accordance with Section 316.04(j).
+Immediately following finishing operations, hydraulic cement concrete shall be cured and protected in accordance with the requirements of Section 316.04(j).

-Backfilling shall be performed in accordance with Section 303.04(g).
-Surplus material shall be removed, and the site shall be left in a neat, clean, and orderly condition.
+Backfilling shall be performed in accordance with the requirements of Section 303.04(g).
+Surplus material shall be removed, and the site shall be left in a neat and orderly condition.

 When grade adjustment of existing structures is specified, frames, covers, and gratings shall be removed and the walls shall be reconstructed as required.
 Cleaned frames shall be reset at the required elevation.
-Upon completion of the adjustment, each structure shall be cleaned of silt, debris, and foreign matter and shall be kept clear of such accumulation until final acceptance.
+Upon completion, each structure shall be cleaned of silt, debris, and foreign matter and shall be kept clear of such accumulation until final acceptance.